niallpcarroll/expensescalculator/README.md

 ## Future Features
 There are a few features that I feel could benefit from additions in the future:
-...
+- The application could be updated to automatically input fees for certain events for which the user has a set fee, with the user only having to input the initial fee if they choose.

+- The scope could also be broadened to update the Google Sheet with other statistics, such as total fees due for all events recorded to that point.

 # Technologies Used:
-   - Python - Python code written is my own unless referenced in the source code or the below Credits section.
+   - Python - Python code written is my own except where referenced in the credits section.
    - [Lucidchart](https://www.lucidchart.com/pages/) - used to create the flowchart needed during project planning.
    - [GitHub](https://github.com/) - used for hosting the program's source code.
    - [Gitpod](https://www.gitpod.io/) - used as a workspace for developing the code and testing the program.